andormade/8f4e/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/21e4864c-e37c-4039-85a0-baf88a997c6b/deploy-status)](https://app.netlify.com/sites/8f4e/deploys)

 Welcome to what I refer to as my biggest “mental masturbation” project.
 This whole thing started because I like creating problems just to experience the satisfaction of solving them.
 It doesn't really serve a bigger purpose or offer much to the public, and there's probably better stuff out there for the same job.
-The main reason this is public is because I needed version management and didn't want to pay for it.

 # 8f4e

-8f4e is a stack-oriented programming language with a semi-visual interface specifically designed for making algorave music.
+8f4e is a stack-oriented programming language with a semi-visual interface designed for making generative music on algorave events.
 One of its unique features is its representation of pointers using interconnected wires.

 ## Other distinctive features:
 - The syntax and commands of 8f4e were inspired by assembly languages, but instead of the typical cryptic mnemonics like `cndjmp`, 8f4e uses more descriptive operation names such as `branchIfTrue`.